 In March 2020 Worcestershire County Council gave notice of its intention to exit the joint operation known as Place Partnership Limited (PPL) effective from 1st April 2021.
-This is a single asset management company originally co-owned by West Mercia PCC, Warwickshire PCC and Police, Worcestershire County Council and Hereford & Worcester Fire and Rescue Authority, Redditch Borough Council and Worcester City Council (the latter two partners exited on 1 April 2019).
+This is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council and Hereford & Worcester Fire Authority.
 The remaining partners are considering their response.